SupeRuier/awesome-active-learning/subfields/pb_classification.md

   - **Information density**
   - **RALF**
   - **k-Center-Greedy (Core-set)**: Only consider the representativeness.
-  - **Adversarial based**: The labeled and the unlabeled instances should hard to be distinguished.

 Works:
 - [An analysis of active learning strategies for sequence labeling tasks [2008, CEMNL]](https://www.aclweb.org/anthology/D08-1112.pdf): **Information density** framework.
 The main idea is that informative instances should not only be those which are uncertain, but also those which are “representative” of the underlying distribution (i.e., inhabit dense regions of the input space).(659 citations)